linguistsherry/linguistsherry.github.io/_pages/nlp.md

 NLP/Language Engineer Internship
 ---

 In Summer 2021, I completed an NLP/Language Engineer Internship for [Principal Financial Group](https://www.principal.com), working on the Data and Operations Research team at Principal Global Investors.
+In this role, I was involved in several projects that aimed at building sentiment models to measure the performance of financial agents.

+As part of the Text Analytics team, I proposed and implemented new classifiers based on research, wrote regular expressions, performed linguistic annotations, evaluated model performance, and proposed refinements for the models.
+In addition, I helped came up with new taxonomy designs that contributed to the success of each project.
+I also suggested ideas to integrate state-of-the-art machine learning techniques into the automation pipeline.
+Check out my [LinkedIn profile](https://www.linkedin.com/in/linguistsherry/) for the reviews I have received for this role.

 Machine Learning for Language Learning